- Design & Construction

-First stage of Ara Tūhono – Pūhoi to Wellsford Road of National Significance (RoNS)
+First stage of Ara Tūhono – Pūhoi to Wellsford Project

-The new Pūhoi to Warkworth project will extend the four-lane Northern Motorway (SH1) 18.5km from the Johnstone’s Hill Tunnels to just north of Warkworth.
-It is the first stage of the Ara Tūhono – Pūhoi to Wellsford Road of National Significance.
-It will be open for traffic by late 2021.
+The Pūhoi to Warkworth project will extend the four-lane Northern Motorway (SH1) 18.5km from the Johnstones Hill Tunnels to just north of Warkworth.
+It is the first stage of the Ara Tūhono – Pūhoi to Wellsford project, and will now open in 2023.

 Ara Tūhono means a connecting pathway (Ara meaning pathway/passage and Ara Tūhono means connecting or linking one part to another).